 10. Small classes and low student-to-faculty ratio

 Small classes in our program provide an excellent opportunity for students to closely interact with the faculty.
-We attempt to maintain an interactive class atmosphere through small class size.
+We attempt to maintain an interactive class atmosphere through small-size classes.

 11. Flexibility and customizable course of studies